 Further, take advantage of the fact that we live in the 21st century, and technology is our biggest ally for learning foreign languages.
 Apps are perhaps some of the best and most convenient ways to incorporate languages in your everyday life—you can study on the train or during lunch or even on the toilet.
 Some obvious apps include Duolingo and Memrise, but other favourites include Flash Academy and LingQ.

 Currently, I use LingQ to learn and maintain 5 languages: French, German, Italian, Danish, and Russian.
-I have also used it to dabble in dozens more including Spanish, Dutch, Korean, Japanese, and Finnish. to help me refresh my German, but it is also available for French, Italian and Spanish.
+I have also used it to dabble in dozens more including Spanish, Dutch, Korean, Japanese, and Finnish.

 In a nutshell, LingQ is one of the best all-around apps for learning a language.
 Its immersive approach combines reading and listening with in-app vocabulary, grammar, and pronunciation practice.
 The process is simple: choose your language, set your level, and the app auto-generates a feed of written content on a myriad of topics.
 Simply choose on a lesson that interests you (or sort them by topic to continue your search), and start reading.

 As you read, you can click on any word that is unknown to you and get an automatic translation in the built-in, in-app dictionary interface.
 From there, you can convert all unknown words into LingQs.
 These LingQs then get converted into flashcards that can be reviewed at any time to grow your vocabulary.
 Eventually, these words get learned and become known words.
 Known words get added to a language-specific counter that keeps track of how many words you know in a language.